Apply for a research degree

-Are you a current candidate applying for a scholarship only?
+Are you a current research degree student applying for a scholarship only?

 If you have published any refereed journal articles, presented at a conference, have received any awards, publications or other experience since the original application (excluding requirements of candidature such as colloquium or upgrades to candidature), please include these in the form and attach copies where applicable.

 If neither of the above is applicable you will need to follow seven main steps to complete your application.
 Please complete these steps in the following order to avoid submitting an incomplete application.

 Entry to a research degree at Deakin is based on a demonstrated capacity to undertake significant research in the proposed field.
 Research ability may be demonstrated in a variety of ways.
 In addition to the entry pathway requirements for candidature, there are additional eligibility criteria for entry into a scholarship.

-See entry pathways to Higher Degrees for detailed information on demonstrating your research ability and eligibility criteria.
+See entry pathways to research degrees for detailed information on demonstrating your research ability and eligibility criteria.

 Before you start your application, you need to contact a faculty or institute research degree coordinator for advice on your research topic and proposal.